 - Predominance of common issues of law and fact over individual issues.

 - Superiority of a class action over individual cases: This is related to the predominance requirement and basically means that a class action is better than a bunch of individual cases.
-This has much to do with the uniformity of the policy and practices involved and the affect of those policies on the class members.
+This has much to do with the uniformity of the policy and practices involved and the effect of those policies on the class members.

 Plaintiffs who act as class representatives have a duty to the class.
 They have a duty to seek a just result for the entire class, not just for themselves.
-However, in exchange for being this instrument of common justice, class representative often receive court-approved monetary incentive payments.
+However, in exchange for being this instrument of common justice, class representatives often receive court-approved monetary incentive payments.